pingbird/notes/notes/opinions/index.md

 title: "Opinions"
 ---

-Disregard everything in this section.
+(disregard everything in this section)